NCP Flanders

 About

-As Horizon Europe deals with new technologies and innovations, the European Commission wants to make sure that these are not misused for the wrong purposes (e.g. crime) or that sensitive information falls in the wrong hands.
+As Horizon Europe deals with new technologies and innovations, the European Commission aims to make sure that these are not misused for the wrong purposes (e.g. crime) or that sensitive information falls in the wrong hands.

 To this purpose they have set-up security procedures for projects submitted under their R&I framework programme.
 In Horizon 2020 this was called the security scrutiny procedure but in Horizon Europe it has been expanded and renamed to ‘security appraisal procedure’.